AlinaGlaubitz/Titanic/README.md

 # Titanic
-This is my contribution to the classical Titanic competition on Kaggle.
-The purpose of this project was to understand the concept of pruning for decision trees and the model is a pruned decision tree.
+This is a contribution to Will Cukierski.
+(2012).
+Titanic - Machine Learning from Disaster.
+Kaggle. https://kaggle.com/competitions/titanic.

+The goal is to predict whether people survived the Titanic.
+The data is preprocessed and then a pruned decision tree is built.
+Notably, the interpretability of the pruned decision tree is a valuable asset, shedding light on important factors influencing survival probabilities.
+It emphasizes the importance of gender, age and passenger class for chances of survival.